ionos-cloud/docker-machine-driver/docs/usage/create-machine.md

 ## Rancher Machine Command

 Ionos Cloud Docker Machine Driver is also compatible with [Rancher Machine](https://github.com/rancher/machine).
+A Rancher Machine can be created using `ionoscloud` driver.

 In order to create Rancher Machine with Ionos Cloud Docker Machine Driver, run: